 There was one thing in this book that bothered me though.
 (I mean, I mentioned a few things about the series in my first review, but those were all just personal preferences.)
 Whenever a man touches or tries to make a move on Zoey, the men in her life want to maim or kill him.
 But when a woman molested and almost raped Zoey, they just thought it was hot.
 I wasn’t ok with that.

-Another thing I’ve noticed and really like about these books is the way Lexi Blake manages to find and write about the beauty in things that are generally not considered beautiful.
-For example, the way Zoey sees Daniel’s killing is magnificent, like it really is a beautiful sight to behold.
-It shows Zoey’s love for him, but it’s also a talent of the author to be able to find the beauty in these things in order to portray it to the reader.
+One last thing, I’ve noticed throughout this whole series how Lexi Blake manages to find and write about the beauty in things that are generally not considered beautiful.
+For example, the way Zoey sees Daniel’s killing is magnificent, like it really is a sight to behold.
+It shows Zoey’s love for him, but it’s also a talent of the author.
+And I just adore this quote:

-All in all, another great book in this fun, sexy urban fantasy series.
+All in all, another fantastic book in this fun yet emotional urban fantasy series!